csulb-datascience/Explainable-Gait-Recognition-with-Prototyping-Encoder-Decoder/README.md

 # Pre-trained Model
-A pretrained model resultant from process 1 can be downloaded here:
+A pretrained model resultant from the train encoder-decoder process can be downloaded here:

 # Datasets